 Other events can influence supply and demand, from natural disasters to an over-abundant produce season, and overwhelm the usual shipping capacity.

 Finally, accessorial charges also affect rates.
 Things like lift gates, delivering to residential or non-commercial areas, or forklift unloading vs. unloading at a loading dock come with extra fees.
 Think of these charges as anything that delays the driver or requires them to use special equipment.
-Deliveries that require an appointment or have an extremely tight delivery window might also charge extra.
+Deliveries requiring an appointment or an extremely tight delivery window might also charge extra.